Team-IC/aterbot/README.md

-# All Rights Reserved 2022
+# Team Ic All Rights Reserved 2022